There’s Nothing to See Here…

 And it was over.
 I painted a brave face and left the hospital emptier than I had ever felt possible.

 I still try to cover the anguish with humour.
 When the going gets rough I throw out uncomfortable lines like, “Hey, I birthed a dead baby, I can deal with ANYTHING”.
 But the reality is that no, no I cannot.
-I’m still broken, but really… it’s been 2.5 years, isn’t it time I let it go?
+I’m still broken, but really… it’s been so long, isn’t it time I let it go?
 Even I don’t know anymore.
 I don’t talk about it.
 And no matter how much time goes by, I’ll never forget that baby, the experience, the shock and horror of it all.

 Sometimes time doesn’t heal.